Calendar Dates in Focus: Summer 2025

 Nelson Mandela Day (18 July)

-Biographical film Mandela: A Long Walk to Freedom is available to stream with Into Film+ and can be further explored using the accompanying film guide, while our Mandela: A Life and Legacy on Film resource is ideal for secondary learners.
+Biographical film Mandela: A Long Walk to Freedom is available to stream with Into Film+ and can be further explored using the accompanying film discussion guide, while our Mandela: A Life and Legacy on Film resource is ideal for secondary learners.

 How Do I Get Started with Into Film+?

 To access Into Film+, all you'll need is an Into Film Account - it's completely free, and only takes a moment to set up.
+Into Film+ is free to use for all UK state schools that hold a valid Public Video Screening (PVS) Licence from Filmbankmedia.

 Filmbankmedia PVS Licences are paid for on behalf of schools by all local authorities in England and by some local authorities in both Wales and Scotland.
 Into Film NI cover the license cost for some schools in Northern Ireland.
 For further information on licensing in your locality please see our FAQs.